-• There are two additional types of information certificates - the Information Certificate Update and the New Owner Information Certificate.
-Both types of certificates are issued under certain conditions rather than on a regular schedule.
-More information on these certificates can be found on the CAO's website.
+There are two additional types of information certing information Certificate Update and the New Owner Certificate.
+Both types of certificates are issued up conditions rather than on a regular schedule.
+More on these certificates can be found on the CAO's ways are the conditioned on the cao's ways are the canobian the cao's ways are the cao's ways --

 Create an Annual Budget General Description The Condominium Act requires a condominium corporation to create an annual budget to comply with several different sections of the Condominium Act.
-Legal Requirement The Condominium Act frequently references a condominium corporation's annual budget for the current fiscal year, including under section 56 (3), section 76 (1) (i) and section 97 (6) (a) (i).
+Legal Requirement The Condominium Act frequently references a condominium corporation's annual budget for the current fiscal year, including under section 56 (3) , section 76 (1) (i) and section 97 (6) (a) (i) .
 Deadline The Condominium Act does not provide a specific deadline for when an annual budget must be created, but condominium corporations must create a budget for each fiscal year.
 Additional Information The Condominium Act does not establish specific requirements for the annual budget.
 A copy of the current fiscal year's budget must be included with any status certificates and PICs issued by the condominium corporation.
 The budget will establish the total amount of common expenses for the year, which is used to determine the legal requirements for making changes to the common elements.